alfanhui/sudoku-solver-python/README.md

 ## How to run
 1. Set your puzzle
-    Edit the **unsolvedPuzzle** variable with your unsolved sudoku puzzle.
+    Edit the **setPuzzle** function with your unsolved sudoku puzzle.
     ```python
     #Set your puzzle here.
     def setPuzzle():
         puzzle = [[' ',' ',' ','9','1','3','7',' ',' '],
                   [' ','2',' ',' ','8',' ',' ','1',' '],